earthly/website/blog/_posts/2021-06-22-15-minute-project.md

 categories:
   - Articles
 author: Corey
-excerpt: "Discover how the principles of city planning can be applied to software development in this intriguing article.
-Learn how concepts like zoning, building codes, transportation, equity, and taxes can help create a more efficient and inclusive software project."
+excerpt: Discover how the principles of city planning can be applied to software projects, creating a more accessible and efficient development environment.
+Learn how concepts like zoning, building codes, transportation, equity, and taxes can improve collaboration and make your project a desirable place for contributors.
 toc: true
 internal-links:
   - planning